Disclosure: This post contents affiliate links that I may receive a small compensation for if readers click on the link or purchase an item.

-With spring almost upon us, I have been doing a purge of the house.
-Pre-spring cleaning, until we can get outside to work on things.
+As the weather gets colder and the days get shorter, it’s a good time to do some work inside the house.
 I have always been one to get rid of clutter, donating or tossing things I no longer use.
+I hate having extra clutter around the house, and I just love the feeling of emptying my home of things that are no longer useful to me.
 I have found that by regularly doing this not only does my house look better, it feels better.

 How To Start?

 Next task: I decide what needs to go.
 Once everything has been placed in it’s designated space, I pick a room and begin.
 I go through every drawer, table, closet, and basket picking out what no longer serves me.
 I place it in my “junk” pile, and move onto the next room.
 A rule of thumb I have always heard is that if you haven’t used it in over a year then pitch it (unless of course it is something seasonal that only gets used once a year like the pressure-washer for the porch and siding).
-I work my way from room to room, but I don’t necessarily do every room in one day.
 If you don’t have time to designate a whole day for purging, pick one room per week until the job is done.
-Once I’ve got my “junk” pile completed I decide what needs trashed and what can be donated, organize the items accordingly, and take care of it.
+Once I’ve got my “junk” pile completed I decide what needs trashed and what can be donated, organize the items accordingly, and finish up.

 Clear Space, Clear Mind

 Ahhhh, finally you can breath!
 With all that clutter out of your house you can think clearly again.
 I’m telling you, it’s one of the best feelings to look around your house after a good cleaning and enjoy it.
 It’s as though a weight has been lifted.
 Your home suddenly feels lighter, because it is!
-It is such a wonder sense of accomplishment to plop down on the couch and enjoy your clean home.
+It is such a wonderful sense of accomplishment to plop down on the couch and enjoy your clean home.
 You are no longer stressed and visually distracted by the stuff that was piled up everywhere.
-Your mind is able to focus on more important things, and you are able to focus on and enjoy the precious things in your life.
+Your mind is able to focus on more important things and enjoy them.

-Hey all, it’s March.
+Hey all, winter is soon approaching!
 The perfect time to get to work.
-You can pick a day, a weekend, or pick different days for each room to tackle your spring cleaning.
+You can pick a day, a weekend, or pick different days for each room to tackle your cleaning.
 I promise you the time and effort is worth it.
 There’s few things in life that feel better than enjoying a freshly cleaned home.
 Your heart, mind, and your husband will thank you for it!
 P.S. he can pitch in too!